czgaming94/love2d-gui/docs/Box.md

 myBox:setData({ w = 800, h = 600, x = 0, y = 0, z = 0})
 ```
 ## API Callbacks
+This API brings several user defined callbacks which allow you to customize what happens when a user interacts with your elements.<br>
+Any callback with an `event` paramter has a table provided to it with data accessible to the user.
 ##### :onClick(event) -- {x, y, button, istouch, presses}
 > Triggered when a user clicks on the object.
 ##### :onTouch(event) -- {id, x, y, dx, dy, pressure}